ndp/dizzidotz/js/lib/ndp-software/ottomann/README.md

 The dispatching strategy can be overriden by passing your own dispatcher.
 See `newDispatcher` for the standard implementation.
 Using this technique, the command bus can be object-oriented, where each command is handled by a method of an object.
+Or it could be implemented using a switch statement, as is common to Redux.

 ### Sub-models